matsuand/docs.docker.jp/docker-for-azure/why.md

 ---
-description: Why Docker for Azure?
+description: なぜ Docker for Azure か？
 keywords: azure, microsoft, iaas, why
-title: Why Docker for Azure?
+title: なぜ Docker for Azure か？
 ---

 {% assign cloudprovider_log_dest = 'a storage account in the created resource group' %}